SnpM/scraipe/docs/get_started/using_llm_analyzers.md

 # Using LLM Analyzers

-LLM analyzers provide intelligent feature extraction with large language models.
+Large language models can provide intelligent feature extraction with tailored prompts.
 This page covers how to configure and use LLM analyzers provided by Scraipe.

 ## Overview

-Scraipe provides [`GeminiAnalyzer`][scraipe.extended.llm_analyzers.GeminiAnalyzer] and [`OpenAiAnalyzer`][scraipe.extended.llm_analyzers.GeminiAnalyzer] to leverage these popular cloud-based providers.
-These analyzers extend [`LlmAnalyzerBase`][scraipe.extended.llm_analyzers.LlmAnalyzerBase], a custom component that handles request orchestration, Pydantic validation, and response processing.
+[`GeminiAnalyzer`][scraipe.extended.llm_analyzers.GeminiAnalyzer] and [`OpenAiAnalyzer`][scraipe.extended.llm_analyzers.GeminiAnalyzer] are included in the `scraipe[extended]` package.
+These analyzers extend [`LlmAnalyzerBase`][scraipe.extended.llm_analyzers.LlmAnalyzerBase], an [`IAsyncScraper`][scraipe.async_classes.IAsyncScraper] implementation that orchestrates LLM queries and validates responses.

 ## Usage

-Most LLM analyzers will need to be configured with the following parameters:
+Most LLM analyzers need to be configured with the following parameters:

 - `instruction`: the system instruction to guide the LLM's behavior.
 - `api_key`: the API key to access the LLM provider's service.
 - `pydantic_schema`: a [Pydantic model](https://docs.pydantic.dev/latest/concepts/models/) that defines the schema for the LLM's JSON response.

-The specific configuration options will depend on the analyzer's implementation.
+The specific configuration parameters will depend on the analyzer's implementation.
 Here is an example using [`GeminiAnalyzer`][scraipe.extended.llm_analyzers.GeminiAnalyzer].
 Note that you will need a [Gemini API key](https://ai.google.dev/gemini-api/docs/api-key).

 1. Import dependencies and API key.